 Where a “crypto license” or authorization applies, it typically covers specific virtual-asset services rather than giving blanket permission for everything.
 Depending on the category and scope, permissions may include operating an exchange marketplace, providing brokerage/dealing services, custody of client assets, facilitating token offerings or distribution, and related transfer or settlement services.
 Always confirm what activities a platform’s approval or registration actually covers before relying on it.

-Stay current with updates from agencies such as the Nigerian SEC and CBN so your activities remain compliant with regulation.
+Stay current with updates from agencies such as the Nigerian SEC and CBN so your activities remain aligned with regulation.

 How Crypto Is Taxed